GrowingData/hyper-model/README.md

 # Hyper Model

-Hyper Model helps take Machine Learning to production.
+Hyper Model helps take Machine Learning to production, created by [Growing Data](https://growingdata.com.au).

 Hyper Model takes an opinionated and simple approach to the deployment, testing and monitoring of Machine Learning models, leveraging Kubernetes and Kubeflow to do all the important work.